Taxes and disability

 Lump sums may also be paid, depending on the degree of disability and if the disabled person is not in receipt of nursing care allowance.

-Sole earners, or those whose partner’s income does not exceed EUR 6,000 can also claim expenses associated with their partner's disability.
+Sole earners, or those whose partner’s income does not exceed 6,312 Euro (until the year 2022: 6,000 Euro) can also claim expenses associated with their partner's disability.

-In addition, people with physical disabilities can claim a tax exemption of EUR 190/month if they cannot use public transport due to their disability and have their own motor vehicle.
-If someone with a disability does not have their own vehicle, they can claim actual taxi fares up to a maximum of EUR 153.
+In addition, people with physical disabilities can claim a tax exemption of 190 Euro per month if they cannot use public transport due to their disability and have their own motor vehicle.
+If someone with a disability does not have their own vehicle, they can claim actual taxi fares up to a maximum of 153 Euro.

 Likewise, irregular expenses for aids and costs associated with medical treatment (for doctors, hospitals, stays at spas as directed by a doctor, therapies and medication) can also be taken into account to the extent they can be evidenced.
 This is in addition to the lump-sum allowances.